Moynur/gateway/README.md

 - A table/db for card information storage the pan is only stored for the purposes of fulfilling the requirements of the task, to take this further a separate table or db which owns all PCI information would be nice in reality a different service
 - Using a state machine to handle transitions and technically 'charging' the customer, the service layer could then be responsible for more business specific logic like the Luhn check and the Pan check etc
 - Metrics
-- Validation, at the moment this is only checking if currencies and amounts make sense, validation on all input fields should be used, and some kind of sanitization on every single request that comes in just to make sure there are no vulnerabilities
+- Validation, at the moment this is only checking if currencies and amounts make sense, validation on all input fields should be used such as the CVV, and some kind of sanitization on every single request that comes in just to make sure there are no vulnerabilities
 - Small QoL improvement could be a makefile helpful once there are a lot more commands to run

 ### Setup